Best Times to Visit Whistler, Canada

 Driving Your Own Vehicle

-Renting a car or driving your own vehicle gives you the most flexibility to explore Whistler and the surrounding Sea-to-Sky Highway.
-The drive itself is stunning, with numerous viewpoints and potential stops.
+Renting a car or driving your own vehicle offers the most flexibility for exploring Whistler and the surrounding Sea-to-Sky Highway.
+The drive itself is stunning, with numerous viewpoints and short hikes along the way.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.